x2js/x2js/README.md

 	var xml = x2js.js2xml(document);
 	console.log(xml);

-See the code within `x2js.js` for information about what configuration options you can pass.
+See the type definitions within `x2js.d.ts` for information about what configuration options you can pass.
-Exported functions are listed at the end of the file - there are only a few of them.

 # Automated tests